alastria/alastria-node/README.md

 ## Deployment of Smart Contracts on Alastria Network
 To know more about the use of Alastria Network, you can visit the Smart Contract Deployment Guides:
 * [Deploying to Alastria's network T (Quorum)](https://github.com/rogargon/copyrightly.io/blob/master/docs/NetworkT.md), created by Roberto Garcia, from Lleida University
-* [Deploying to Alastria's Red T using Truffle & Metamask](https://medium.com/@jmolino/como-desplegar-un-smart-contract-en-la-red-t-de-alastria-utilizando-remix-y-metamask-782463997a34) created by Jose María del Molino, from AYESA
+* [Deploying to Alastria's Red T using Remix & Metamask](https://medium.com/@jmolino/como-desplegar-un-smart-contract-en-la-red-t-de-alastria-utilizando-remix-y-metamask-782463997a34) created by Jose María del Molino, from AYESA
-* [Deploying to Alastria's Red T (Quorum)](https://medium.com/babel-go2chain/como-desplegar-un-smart-contract-contra-la-red-t-de-alastria-56939034e884) created by Guillermo Araujo, from Babel
+* [Deploying to Alastria's Red T using Truffle (Quorum)](https://medium.com/babel-go2chain/como-desplegar-un-smart-contract-contra-la-red-t-de-alastria-56939034e884) created by Guillermo Araujo, from Babel

 ## Alastria network resources